-First-time mothers usually begin to show between 12 and 16 weeks or later.
+First-time pregnant mothers usually begin to show between 12 and 16 weeks or later.
 Since first-time mothers haven’t stretched their uterine and abdominal muscles before, the process of a bump showing up can sometimes take longer.
 In general, women with less weight show faster than women with more weight.
 For moms who have already given birth, their baby bump usually develops more quickly because the muscles have already been stretched.

 Your Changing Body

 So what is happening to our midsection as our baby bump develops?
-The uterus begins to expand above the pubic bone by about 12 weeks.
+The uterus begins to expand above the pubic bone around 12 weeks.
 Your body begins to undergo changes in the abdomen and urinary system, among other things.
 For people with lower weight and a smaller midsection, they might start showing close to 12 weeks, while mamas with more weight might not show much of a bump until 16 weeks or later.

 The abdominal wall and ligaments that support the uterus begin to stretch as the baby grows inside you.
 The abdomen starts expansion during the second trimester, and by the end of it, the top of the uterus nears the rib cage.
 As the uterus expands, it puts pressure on the bladder, urethra, and pelvic floor muscles.
 There is a realignment of the spinal curvature to maintain balance.

 When your baby is at 12 weeks gestation, it is the size of a lemon.
 When they are close to their due date, your baby can be as big as a watermelon!
-All of these changes encourage the continued development of your bump.
+All of these changes encourage the continued development of your baby bump.

 Other Reasons For Your Baby Bump